Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 ### Troubleshooting

-Upon executing the configuration, I realise that it actually succesfully spins up the VM in my vCenter.
+Upon executing the configuration, I realize that it actually successfully spins up the VM in my vCenter.
 However, in the terminal it's stuck in this never ending loop of *'Still Creating...'* which was very puzzling.
-What I found out was that it was trying to make a connection to the VM and since there wasnt any OS or IP Address in the VM, it kept waiting for the VM to be assigned a connection till it timeout.
+What I found out was that it was trying to make a connection to the VM and since there wasn't any OS or IP Address in the VM, it kept waiting for the VM to be assigned a connection till it timeout.
 For more information on this, you can read about it **[here](https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html#customization-and-network-waiters)**.

-After a little bit of googling around, I found out there are 2 ways fix this.
+After a little bit of Googling around, I found out there are 2 ways fix this.

 1) I could simply add the following to the resource configuration to tell Terraform to not wait for any IP Address configuration.
 ```ruby
  wait_for_guest_net_timeout = 0
 ```

 2) I could clone a VM using a VM template and customize it with a valid routable IP address.
-With that, I created a simple CentOS VM and converted it to a temaplate.
+With that, I created a simple CentOS VM and converted it to a template.

 Next, I added the following to the configurations:
 * A data source to retrieve the VM template